 “I don’t think there’s an inherent progression of addiction.
-He turned to self-medication for any number of reasons.
+He turned to self-medication for a number of reasons.
 It was the responsibility.
-Jerry wanted to be Huckleberry Finn – well, if Huckleberry Finn was allowed to smoke joints and play guitar and cruise down the river on a raft.”
+Jerry wanted to be Huckleberry Finn – well if Huckleberry Finn was allowed to smoke joints and play guitar and cruise down the river on a raft.”

 ~ Dennis McNally, the official Grateful Dead biographer

 Released earlier this year, the new Grateful Dead documentary focuses on Jerry Garcia – and more specifically on the musician’s relationship with drugs.
 Naturally, the name of the documentary comes from the band’s most famous lyric: “What a long, strange trip it’s been.”
 The film is four hours long, but only because it takes the time to delve into both the triumphs and the struggles of the band – and of Jerry Garcia himself.
 More specifically, the music documentary examines how and why Grateful Dead garnered such a committed following over the course of its three decades.
 Being a fan of the Grateful Dead was not a casual affair.
 Called Deadheads, fans would follow the band all around the country on tour.
 This ultimately elevated Jerry Garcia to a cult-like status – a status that many who know him say he never wanted.
 The focus of Long Strange Trip, then, is as much about the music of Grateful Dead and Jerry Garcia as it is about the dangers and pitfalls that coincide with fame and drug use.
 In examining the journey of Grateful Dead, the documentary focuses on drug culture, heroin use, and the pressure that Jerry Garcia felt.
 This is what makes Long Strange Trip so compelling – it is a personal story of the heavy effects of drug abuse.